daipozhi/Purpose-AI/README.txt

             grammar courseware is in file grammar-cw03.txt

                 run program in webfind60c (step200)(copy to work_dir)
-                    (save all the permutation and combination of words to memory , repeated is grammar(phrase) , put all those grammar together ,it is grammar database )
+                    (get all the words in words courseware and grammar courseware ,add to 3rd word database)

                 run program in webfind60c-2 (step200-2)(copy to work_dir)
                      (sort grammar courseware)

-                run program a-step210-ini.exe 400 16
+                run program a-step210-ini.exe 2000 16
-                              ('400' is total file number, '16' is how many CPU thread do you want use) run program in webfind61f (step210)(copy to work_dir) (separate sentence by word courseware and word database , not only keep the highest value one , also keep some lower value ones , calculate its grammar value , add with its word value , choose max value one )
+                              ('2000' is total file number, '16' is how many CPU thread do you want use)

+                run program in webfind61h (step210)(copy to work_dir)
+                    (separate sentence by word courseware and word database , not only keep the highest value one , also keep some lower value ones , calculate its grammar value , add with its word value , choose max value one )
-                    (if you want grid compute,don't run a-step210.exe ,run a-step210.bat , how to make this .bat file , if you on ubuntu please read tools-6/readme.txt file ,if you on msys please read tools-7/readme.txt file)
+                    (if you want grid compute,don't run a-step210.exe ,run a-step210.bat , how to make this .bat file , if you on ubuntu please read tools-6/readme.txt file , if you on msys please read tools-7/readme.txt file) (result is in file words-gram-000000.txt , line started with "$1,," is first step's result,line started with "$3,," is second step's result, second step's result is final result)

-                run program in webfind62 (step220)(copy to work_dir)
+                run program in webfind101 (step310)(copy to work_dir)
-                    (get all the words , it is 4th word database ) run program in webfind63c (step230)(copy to work_dir)
+                    (get all the words in words-gram-000000.txt ,its 4th word database)

-                    (get new grammar database)
-                run program in webfind64b (step240)(copy to work_dir)
+                run program in webfind101-2 (step310-2)(copy to work_dir)
-                    (get repeat times of each grammar in grammar courseware )
+                    (get all word from word courseware and grammar courseware,add to 4th word database)

                 directory 'webfind65' is a sentence separating app,if you want to separate sentence please read readme.txt in this directory .

+                directory 'webfind66' is a automatic charset recognize app, to sure a html file's charset is GB18030 or utf-8 , it may be usefull for web station's editor ,please read readme.txt in this directory .

                         (Mar 21th 2014 version added support to repeat times of grammars, repeat times of words, and better algorithm )